visipedia/ssw60/README.md

 ## Limitations
+We attempt to document some limitations of the SSW60 dataset.
+Our goal here is to be upfront with fellow researchers, and to provide targets for future versions of this dataset (or others) to improve upon.

 ### Small Size
 The SSW60 dataset is relatively small, and therefore may not be appropriate for training a model "from scratch."
 Using a pretrained model (perhaps pretrained on [ImageNet](https://www.image-net.org/) for visual information or [AudioSet](https://research.google.com/audioset/) for audio information) is an easy way to mitigate this limitation.